readytensor/rt-tutorials-hpt/README.md

   - Train data, which must be a CSV file, to be placed in `./src/inputs/data/training/`.
 File name can be any; extension must be ".csv".
   - Test data, which must be a CSV file, to be placed in `./src/inputs/data/testing/`.
 File name can be any; extension must be ".csv".
   - The schema file in JSON format , to be placed in `./src/inputs/data_config/`.
 The schema conforms to Ready Tensor specification for the **Binary Classification** category.
 File name can be any; extension must be ".json".
-- Run the `train.py -t` script to train the model, with `--tune` or `-t` flag for hyperparameter tuning.
+- Run the `train.py` script to train the model, with `--tune` or `-t` flag for hyperparameter tuning.
 If the flag is not provided, the model will be trained with default hyperparameters.
 This will save the model artifacts, including the preprocessing pipeline and label encoder, in the path `./model/artifacts/`.
 When tuning is requested, the hyperparameter tuning results will be saved in a file called `hpt_results.csv` in the path `./outputs/hpt_outputs/`.
 The best hyperparameters are used in the trained model.
 - Run the script `predict.py` to run test predictions using the trained model.
 This script will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `./outputs/predictions/`.

 ## Requirements